 Not only is it reliable, but for the price it can print huge models, at up to 300 x 300 x 400 mm.
 It truly is a large 3D printer.
 In addition, the ability to print with a minimum layer thickness of just 0.05mm is very precise for a RepRap 3D printer kit for $500.

-Complementing this printing precision is the stronger and heavier frame — the main upgrade in the CR-10 V2.
+Complementing this printing precision is the stronger and heavier frame supported by triangular z-axis beams that feature on the CR-10 V3 — but not on the standard CR-10.
 The frame shape has changed to a more triangular shape — more similar looking to the original RepRap Mendel! — in order improve print stability and reduce the Z axis wobble, key to improving print quality.

 BONUS — RepRap Mendel — Legendary RepRap 3D Printer